-Name Position Length of Service with Ares (years) Principal Occupation(s) During Past 5 Years Michael J. Arougheti President of the Company, Member of Investment Committee ] I Mr. Arougheti joined Ares in May 2004 as President of the Company.
+Name Position Length of Service with Ares (years) Principal Occupation(s) During Past 5 Years Michael J. Arougheti President of the Company, Member of Investment Committee 1 I Mr. Arougheti joined Ares in May 2004 as President of the Company.
 Prior to that time, Mr. Arougheti was employed by Royal Bank of Canada, where he was a Managing Partner of the Principal Finance Group of RBC Capital Partners and a member of the firm's Mezzanine Investment Committee.
 Mr. Arougheti joined Royal Bank of Canada in October 2001 from Indosuez Capital, where he was a Principal, responsible for originating, structuring and executing leveraged transactions across a broad range of products and asset classes.
-Eric B. Beckman Managing Director in Private Debt Group 7 7 Mr. Beckman joined Ares in 1998 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
+Prior to joining Indosuez in 1994, Mr. Arougheti worked at Kidder Peabody & Co., where he was a member of the firm's Mergers and Acquisitions Group.
+Eric B. Beckman Managing Director in Private Debt Group 2 7 Mr. Beckman joined Ares in 1998 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
 Before joining the Private Debt Group, Mr. Beckman served as a Senior Partner of the Private Equity Group of Ares Management LLC and a member of its Investment Committee, and as a member of the team responsible for Ares' mezzanine debt investments.
-R. Kipp deVeer Managing Director in Private Debt Group 1 Mr. deVeer joined Ares in July 2004 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
+R. Kipp deVeer Managing Director in Private Debt Group ] Mr. deVeer joined Ares in July 2004 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
 Before Ares Mr. deVeer was a Partner at RBC Capital Partners in the Principal Finance Group, the firm's middle market financing and principal investment business.
 Mr. deVeer joined RBC in October 2001 from the merchant banking group of Indosuez Capital.
-71 Mitch Goldstein Managing Director in Private Debt Group 0.5 5 Mr. Goldstein joined Ares in May 2005 and serves as a Managing Director in the Private Debt Group of Ares Management LLC.
-Prior to joining Ares, Mr. Goldstein worked at Credit Suisse First Boston, where he was a Managing Director in the Financial Sponsors Group.
-Mr. Goldstein joined
+From 1998 to 2001, Mr. deVeer was with Indosuez Capital, most recently as a Vice President.